intel/linux-npu-driver/validation/umd-test/configs/README.md

  or implied warranties, other than those that are expressly stated in the License. -->

-# VPU Umd test configuration overview
+# NPU UMD test configuration overview

-The configuration uses yaml format.
+The configuration uses the YAML format.
-The main purpose of configuration file is to provide right configuration for particular platform and driver release and it allows user to add own models and blobs.
+The main purpose of a configuration file is to ensure proper configuration for a specific platform and allows the user to add own models.
-Some tests cases depends on configuration and they can be present or not depending on the contents of the configuration file.
+Some test cases are configuration dependent and may or may not exist depending on the contents of the configuration file.
-It is possible to run vpu-umd-test without configuration file, in this case only basic generic testcases would be executed and Umd.ConfigurationCheck test fails.
-Umd.ConfigurationCheck prevent user to incidentally run tests without configuration.
+It is possible to run npu-umd-test without a configuration file, but only basic generic test cases will be executed and the Umd.ConfigurationCheck test will fail.
+Umd.ConfigurationCheck prevents the user from accidentally running tests without configuration.

 ---

 # Configuration file structure
 Each section is optional.
-Configuration file should consist at least one valid section.
+The configuration file should consist of at least one valid section.
-Empty configuration causes that Umd.ConfigurationCheck test fails.
+An empty configuration causes the Umd.ConfigurationCheck test to fail.

+The order in which the network is defined is important, API tests only take the first node from the section.

 ## Global variables
-Defines directories where models, blobs and pictures are stored that are used by tests
+Global variables define the directories where models, blobs, and images used in tests are stored.

-In this section is also defined logging level, accepted values are: QUIET, ERROR, WARNING, INFO, VERBOSE
+This section also defines the logging level, accepted values ​​are: QUIET, ERROR, WARNING, INFO, VERBOSE.

 Example:
 ```